-There are many external factors that can adversely affect general workforces, economies and financial markets globally.
-Examples include, but are not limited to, the COVID-19 global pandemic and political conflict in other regions.
+There are many external factors that can adversely affect general workforces, economies and financial markets globally, including, but not limited to, political conflict in other regions.
 It is not possible for the Company to predict the duration or magnitude of adverse results of such external factors and their effect on the Company's business or ability to raise funds.